 In particular, urban-matters.org investigates the potential of “unplanning” as a possible new strategy for dealing with today’s urban challenges.
-“Planning” seems no more an adequate response to today’s challenges of a multilayered society permanently on the move.
-Yet, critical projects developed during the last decade by architects, urbanists and artists continue to be a parallel production to the conventional planning methods which are predominantly investor-orientated.
+“Planning” seems no more to be an adequate response to today’s challenges of a multilayered society permanently on the move.
+Especially during the last decade many projects and initiatives have been developed by urban practitioners (architects, urbanists, artists, and experts from diverse backgrounds) for engaging in producing projects for a more just society by counteracting neoliberal economy, which is still the driving force for urban development.
+Yet, these projects continue to be a parallel production to conventional planning methods which are still predominantly investor-orientated.

 If you would like to contribute please contact us:

-PLANNING UNPLANNED is a research project conducted by Barbara Holub at the Institute for Art and Design/ Prof. Christine Hohenbüchler at the Faculty of Architecture/ University of Technology, Vienna
+PLANNING UNPLANNED is a research project conducted by Barbara Holub at the Institute for Art and Design/ Prof. Christine Hohenbüchler at the Faculty of Architecture/ University of Technology, Vienna.

 2016: Simone Schwaiger, Falk Kremzow (tutors)

 2012–2016: Dipl.-Ing.
 Dr.techn.
-Karin Reisinger
+Karin Reisinger (research assistant)

 2010–2012: Univ.Ass.
 Dipl.Ing.
 Dr.techn.
 Inge Manka / Ass.Prof.
 Mag.art.
 Dr.phil.
 Karin Harather / Dipl.-Ing.
-Bernadette Krejs
+Bernadette Krejs (team)